-gnuplotbackground: white gnuplottextColor: black gnuplotborderColor: black gnuplotaxisColor: black gnuplotline1Color: red gnuplotline2Color: green gnuplotline3Color: blue gnuplotline4Color: magenta gnuplotline6Color: cyan gnuplotline6Color: sienna gnuplotline7Color: orange gnuplotline8Color: coral to change the background color.
+gnuplotbackground: white

+gnuplottextColor: black

+gnuplotborderColor: black

+gnuplotaxisColor: black

+gnuplotline1Color: red

+gnuplotline2Color: green

+gnuplotline3Color: blue

+gnuplotline4Color: magenta

+gnuplotline5Color: cyan

+gnuplotline6Color: sienna

+gnuplotline7Color: orange

+gnuplotline8Color: coral

 The command-line syntax for these is simple only for background, which maps directly to the usual X11 toolkit option "-bg".
-All others can only be set on the command line by use of the generic "-xrm" resource override option to override the first linetype color.
+All others can only be set on the command line by use of the generic "-xrm" resource override option gnuplot -background coral to change the background color.